What Are Centipedes & Millipedes?

 How Do I Get Rid Of Centipedes & Millipedes?

-How Can I Prevent Centipedes & Millipedes In The Future?
+How Can I Prevent Centipedes & Millipedes in the West Palm Beach area?

 Remove decaying organic matter such as leaf debris on your property to make the area less habitable to these pests.